-In 2017 new changes were made again to the system.
-If the aim of the previous one was to develop a unified registration system of Civil Acts, now it was the purpose of improving quality.
+Since 2017, new changes were made to the civil registration system.
+If the aim of the previous one was to develop a unified registration system of Civil Acts, now the purpose for these changes was to improve the quality.

-According to the current registration system of births and deaths functions are distributed among the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs and the Public

-Service Development Agency.
-Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, the National Center for Disease Control and Public Health has been obliged to fill in the medical certificates of birth and death facts and control the quality of the data.
-Therefore, NCDC has to control the electronic system and the database of the medical certificates, however, the electronic notification about each birth and death fact is sent to the PSDA (territorial offices) - responsible for the registration of facts.
+The current registration system of births and deaths divides functions among the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs and the Public Service Development Agency.
+NCDC has been obliged to fill in the medical certificates of birth and death facts and control the quality of the data.
+For this purpose, NCDC became the owner of the electronic system and the database of the medical certificates.
+However, the electronic notification about each birth and death fact is sent to the PSDA (territorial offices), which is responsible for the registration of facts.

-At the same time, PSDA is obliged to provide NCDC with the cases registered by the non-medical entities on a monthly basis, except for the cases registered by the authorized authorities of other countries outside Georgia, which were re-registered in Georgia.
+At the same time, PSDA is obliged to provide NCDC with the cases registered by the non-medical entities on a monthly basis, except for the cases registered by the competent authorities of other countries outside Georgia, which were re-registered in Georgia.

-Geostat receives the electronic data on births and deaths on a quarterly basis from the both sources.
-Afterwards, the information obtained is compared, merged, processed and aggregated statistical data are disseminated.
+Geostat receives the electronic data on births and deaths on a quarterly basis from both sources.
+Afterwards, the information obtained is compared, processed and aggregated statistical data are disseminated.